krig/LISP/README.md

 ## Instructions

-* To build the `komplott` executable, run `make`.
+* To build the `komplott` executable, run `make komplott`.
 The only dependency aside from `make` is `gcc`.

+* To build the Odin version (`komplodin`), run `make komplodin`.
+This depends on the `vendor/back` submodule: `git submodule init && git submodule update`, as well as the Odin compiler.

-* To run the LISP 1.5 interpreter and a couple of test cases, run `make lisp15`.
+* To run the LISP 1.5 interpreter and a couple of test cases, run `make test`.

 ## LISP 1.5